netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>sourcePorts</b></td>
         <td>int or string</td>
         <td>
-          `sourcePorts` defines the source ports to filter flows by.
+          `sourcePorts` optionally defines the source ports to filter flows by.
 To filter a single port, set a single port as an integer value.
 For example, `sourcePorts: 80`.
 To filter a range of ports, use a "start-end" range in string format.
 For example, `sourcePorts: "80-100"`.
 To filter two ports, use a "port1,port2" in string format.
 For example, `ports: "80,100"`.<br/>